CiviCRM will begin a transition off of D7 in the coming months and is evaluating this effort to also coincide with a major site revision.

 The CiviCRM community recognizes that ecosystem growth is key to its sustainability and to the overall health of the project.
 The CiviCRM website is the project's single largest asset with respect to overall growth, so this 'transition' needs to account for both the technical aspects as well as the non-technical.

 The site should be multi-lingual.
 Many non-English speaking countries represent growth markets for CiviCRM.
 In its current form, CiviCRM is very competitive in its internationalization.
 Many non-English speaking countries have favorable views of open source.

 The site should clearly explain what CiviCRM is and how it can be used.
 It should provide easy access to decision makers that come to the site to learn about what CiviCRM is and what it can do.

 The site should clearly funnel more community focused users and developers to resources they need to become more productive faster, and to get and stay engaged with less effort.
 The site must make it dead simple to get involved with CiviCRM.

-The site should be exceptionally easy to manage and adjust.
+The site should be exceptionally easy to manage, maintain and adjust.
 CiviCRM is often slow to respond to market opportunities and should, in conjunction with its social media efforts, become more responsive.

 The site should use as little custom code as possible.
 When code is necessary, we should endeavor to create generic extensions.

 The site should seek to more clearly position CiviCRM Spark as a viable option for onboarding new users and CiviCRM ESR as a viable option for slower adopters.

 This effort should endeavor to use as much volunteer support as possible.

 Identify, revise, draft proper content and organize it in a way that is consistent with the site's audience and objectives.